Your feedback helps us to improve our website.

 What action is being taken?

-Thorough testing of the water along the canal has taken place.
+Thorough sampling and testing of the water along the canal has taken place.
 Levels of cyanide have fallen and are now within public health guidelines.
 Attention has now turned to the full recovery of the canal, including the impact on wildlife.

 Where did the spill come from?